-So many tentacles crawled over the Zephyr that Akayama’s recording couldn’t catch a glimpse of its metal skin, but white light increased in intensity until the tentacles seemed transparent.
-The light burst in a colossal cone from the Zephyr’s heart, vaporizing tentacles, obliterating a portion of the Hurricane Planet.
+So many tentacles crawled over the Zephyr that Akayama’s recording couldn’t catch a glimpse of its metal flesh, but white light increased in intensity until the tentacles seemed transparent.
+The light burst in a colossal cone from the Zephyr’s heart, vaporizing tentacles, obliterating a chunk of the Hurricane Planet.
 The Zephyr wiped off gore with its left hand.

 “Nice job, Princess.”
-Charlie’s support was distant like he didn’t have enough blood to speak.
+Charlie’s voice was distant like he didn’t have enough blood to speak.
 He grabbed Akayama’s vessel with the Zephyr’s right hand.

 “Accelerating to light-speed,” said Lucia.
 With the last of her strength she activated the hip-turbines and pumped fog behind them.
 “Get us home, Commander Bunjiro!”